What Happens to Property After a Divorce?

 The court should consider these things when deciding how to distribute the marital property:

-· If there are children, whether or not one spouse needs the home or any other marital property
+- If there are children, whether or not one spouse the custodial parent needs the home or any other marital property while the children are growing up.

 Is the property distribution affected by who is at fault in the divorce?